 “Sometimes I got overwhelmed by all those cornstalks and their floppy green leaves.
 When I looked down at the dirt under my feet, I felt something vicious and excessive in the way the earth pushed up stalk after stalk, over and over again, more and more life.
 And there I was helping it continue. ”

 is my second novel.
 It is a story about Luck, a Serbian dissident, who becomes enchanted with Rafael, a New York dancer, trapped in Belgrade during the NATO bombings.
 The two risk their lives to escape near the Kosovo border where they rescue a stranded American soldier.
 They become entangled in a hostage crisis and are flown to New York for media interviews.
 Only the soldier knows the whole truth about the hostages and struggles to reconcile it with her patriotism.
 Fighting off the world press while holed up in a midtown hotel, Luck and Rafael help the soldier discover something even deeper than her courage—a new and surprising humanity.

 In time I cursed myself for choosing the Balkans as a place to write about!
-Yet I did become irrevocably pulled in and was grateful to come across books such as Jasmina Tesanovic's THE DIARY OF A POLITICAL IDIOT and Matthew Collin's RADIO GUERRILLAS.
+Yet I did become irrevocably pulled in and was grateful to come across books such as Jasmina Tesanovic's THE DIARY OF A POLITICAL IDIOT and Matthew Collin's GUERRILLA RADIO: ROCK N ROLL RADIO AND SERBIA'S UNDERGROUND RESISTANCE.
 Once again I was researching the clash of disparate peoples and cultures, and once again I was in the grips of a multi-year project.